sdufault15/tb-seamless-design/README.md

 + `81_generate-roc-plots_stopping.R` [TEMPORARY] file for generating pseudo-ROC plots with operating characteristics when a threshold has been set on the observed and true "futility" criteria.
 + `99_saving-smaller-bayes-objects.R` file for taking some of the earlier model results (quite big) and extracting the smaller components needed for analysis.

+### reports

++ `sample-study-design.Rmd` describes the set-up for the simulated datasets
++ `simulation-study-results.Rmd` is the larger comprehensive file containing all analysis results from all simulated datasets
++ `simulation-overview.Rmd` [NEEDS UPDATING] should contain an ADEMP map of the project

+### docs

++ `sample-study-design.html` describes the set-up for the simulated datasets
++ `simulation-study-results.html` is the larger comprehensive file containing all analysis results from all simulated datasets
++ `simulation-overview.html` [NEEDS UPDATING] should contain an ADEMP map of the project
++ `2022-03-10_simulation-study-results.html` old report containing information that was lost when OS updated

 ### lib

 | filename | description | input | output |